+(All amounts in thousands of Euro, unless otherwise stated - except for share and per share data)

+3.3.
+NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE (continued)

-(vi) IFRIC 10, Interim Financial Reporting and Impairment (effective for financial years beginning on or after I November 2006): This Interpretation may impact the financial statements should any impairment losses be recognised in the interim financial statements in relation to available for sale equity investments, unquoted equity instruments carried at cost and goodwill as these may not be reversed in later interim periods or when preparing the annual financial statements.
+- (iii) IFRIC 7, Applying the Restatement Approach under IAS 29 Financial Reporting in Hyperinflationary Economies (effective for financial years beginning on or after 1 March 2006): IFRIC 7 requires entities to apply IAS 29 Financial Reporting in Hyper-inflationary Economies in the reporting period in which an entity first identifies the existence of hyperinflation in the economy of its functional currency as if the economy had always been hyperinflationary.
+IFRIC 7 is not relevant to PPC. - (iv) IFRIC 8, Scope of IFRS 2 (effective for financial years beginning on or after 1 May 2006): IFRIC 8 clarifies that IFRS 2 Share-based payment will apply to any arrangement when equity instruments are granted or liabilities (based on the value of an entity's equity instrument) are incurred by an entity, when the identifiable consideration appears to be less that the fair value of the instruments given.
+IFRIC 8 is not relevant to PPC. - (v) IFRIC 9, Reassessment of Embedded Derivatives (effective for financial years beginning on or after 1 June 2006): IFRIC 9 requires an entity to assess whether a contract contains an embedded derivative at the date an entity first becomes a party to the contract and prohibits reassessment unless there is a change to the contract that significantly modifies the cash flows.
+IFRIC 9 is not relevant to PPC. - (vi) IFRIC 10, Interim Financial Reporting and Impairment (effective for financial years beginning on or after 1 November 2006): This Interpretation may impact the financial statements should any impairment losses be recognised in the interim financial statements in relation to available for sale equity investments, unquoted equity instruments carried at cost and goodwill as these may not be reversed in later interim periods or when preparing the annual financial statements.
 The implication of this IFRIC is not expected to affect PPC significantly.
-This Interpretation has no yet been adopted by the EU.

-becomes a party to the contract and prohibits reassessment unless there is a change to the contract that signifi-

-- (vii) IFRIC II, IFRS 2-Group and Treasury Share Transactions (effective for financial years beginning on or after I March 2007): This Interpretation requires arrangements whereby an employee is granted rights to an entity's equity instruments to be accounted for as an equity-settled scheme by an entity even if the entity chooses or is required to buy those equity instruments from another party, or the shareholders of the entity provide the equity instruments needed.
+This Interpretation has no yet been adopted by the EU. - (vii) IFRIC 11, IFRS 2-Group and Treasury Share Transactions (effective for financial years beginning on or after 1 March 2007): This Interpretation requires arrangements whereby an employee is granted rights to an entity's equity instruments to be accounted for as an equity-settled scheme by an entity even if the entity chooses or is required to buy those equity instruments from another party, or the shareholders of the entity provide the equity instruments needed.
 The Interpretation also extends to the way in which subsidiaries, in their separate financial statements, account for schemes when their employees receive rights to equity instruments of the parent.
-This Interpretation, which is not adopted by the EU yet, is not relevant to PPC. - (viii) IFRIC 12, Service Concession Arrangements (effective for financial years beginning on or after I January 2008):

-The interpretation outlines an approach to account for contractual arrangements arising from entities providing public services.
+This Interpretation, which is not adopted by the EU yet, is not relevant to PPC. - (viii)IFRIC 12, Service Concession Arrangements (effective for financial years beginning on or after 1 January 2008): The interpretation outlines an approach to account for contractual arrangements arising from entities providing public services.
 It provides for the operator should not account for the infrastructure as property, plant and equipment, but recognize a financial asset and / or an intangible asset.
 This Interpretation, which is not adopted by the EU yet, is not relevant to PPC.

+(All amounts in thousands of Euro, unless otherwise stated - except for share and per share data)